-West side of U.S. Route One and lots in the C-1 District just prior to May 6, 2008 Minimum lot area 20,000 s.f.
+West side of U.S. Route One and lots in the C-1 District just prior to May 6, 2008

+Minimum lot size 20,000 s.f.

 Minimum land area per dwelling unit if part of a mixed use development 10,000 s.f.

-Road frontage requirement none East side of U.S. Route One other than lots in the C-1 District just prior to May 6, 2008 Minimum lot area 40.000 s.f.
-Minimum land area per dwelling unit within 300' of U.S. Route One 40.000 s.f.
-Minimum land area per dwelling unit 300' or beyond U.S. Route One 15,000 s.f.
+Road frontage requirement none

-1 It is the intent of this section to provide the incentives of reduced minimum lot areas and road frontage requirements for developments that limit or share access points on to U.S. Route One.
-The limitation of access points on U.S. Route One applies to developments that intend to take advantage of the incentives of reduced minimum lot areas and road frontage requirements when a new lot is created.
+1 It is the intent of this section to provide the incentives of reduced minimum lot sizes and road frontage requirements for developments that limit or share access points on to U.S. Route One.
+The limitation of access points on U.S. Route One applies to developments that intend to take advantage of the incentives of reduced minimum lot sizes and road frontage requirements when a new lot is created.
 The limitation of access points does not apply to existing developments, buildings, or uses or to existing developments, buildings, or uses that propose a change of some sort but that are not creating a new lot.
 For more information on the intent of this section refer to the Freeport Comprehensive Plan, Section VI.B - Future Land Use Directions - Commercial.

-$^{^{2}}$ It is the intent of this section to give the Project Review Board the authority to consider allowing two access points if the two access points existed prior to May 6, 2008.
+2 It is the intent of this section to give the Project Review Board the authority to consider allowing two access points if the two access points existed prior to May 6, 2008.
 This exception was intended for proposed developments that are expected to have a minimal increase in traffic such as small residential developments or commercial uses with limited traffic needs, and for proposed developments that can easily meet the standards of this section.

+East side of U.S. Route One other than lots in the C-1 District just prior to May 6, 2008

+Minimum lot size 40,000 s.f.

+Minimum land area per dwelling unit within 300' of U.S. Route One

+Minimum land area per dwelling unit 300' or beyond U.S. Route One none

-Minimum land area per dwelling unit if part of a mixed use development 10,000 s.f.
+Minimum land area per dwelling unit if part of a mixed use development

-Road frontage requirement none
+Road frontage requirement

-2. Minimum lot area and road frontage requirements for lots that do not meet the requirements of Section 409.C.1 above
+2. Minimum lot size and road frontage requirements for lots that do not meet the requirements of Section 409.C.1 above

-West side of U.S. Route One ar nd lots in the C-1 Distri ict just prior to May 6, 2008
+West side of U.S. Route One and lots in the C-1 District just prior to May 6, 2008

+Minimum lot size

-Minimum lot area 1 acre
+1 acre 300 feet

-Road frontage requirement 300 feet
+Road frontage requirement

-East side of U.S. Route One of her than lots in the C-1 District just prior to May 6,
+East side of U.S. Route One other than lots in the C-1 District just prior to May 6,

-2008

-Minimum lot area 3 acres

-Road frontage requirement 300 feet
+Minimum lot size 3 acres 300 feet Road frontage requirement

-3. Maximum building height: {Amended, 03/19/1 9} 35 feet
+3. Maximum building height: {Amended, 03/19/19}

-Projects that mee et the criteria of Sec.
-40 09.D.7 are eligible for a

-maximum height of 45 feet. -
+Projects that meet the criteria of Sec.
+409.D.7 are eligible for a maximum height of 45 feet.

-4. Maximum impervious surface to lot area: 70%
+4. Maximum impervious surface to lot area:

-5. Minimum setback { Amended , 03/19/19} front: 15 feet
+5. Minimum setback {Amended, 03/19/19}

-side: 15 feet

-rear: 15 feet
+side: rear:

+front:
-Projects that mee et the criteria of Sec.40 9.D.5 are eligible for a

-Ũ nd rear setback of 5'.
+Projects that meet the criteria of Sec.409.D.5 are eligible for a minimum side and rear setback of 5'.